Knebler/automated-student-attendance-system-fyp/README.md

-# Automated Student Attendance System
+# AttendAI (Automated Student Attendance System)

-A full-stack web application built for a school project demonstrates the integration of generative AI within a modern, secure web environment.
+A full-stack web application built as a school project which aims to demonstrate the integration of generative AI within a modern, secure web environment.
 The project uses Python and Flask on the backend, MySQL for data storage, Bootstrap for a responsive user interface, and Firebase for authentication.

 ## Overview

 This application showcases generative artificial intelligence capabilities with a focus on Facial Recognition.
 Users should use this system for their educational institute entirely for attendance taking purposes.
 Our application allows for a seamless integration experience with any educational institute's operations as the application's primary interface is Web-based.
-All data is managed through a MySQL database, and user sessions are handled by Firebase Auth.
+All data is managed through a MySQL database, and user sessions are handled by Firebase Authentication.

 ## Project Structure
 ```